axiomhq/next-axiom/README.md

 </div>

-:info: this documentation is for Nextjs13 with app directory support, if you are looking for Nextjs12 support, please check out the [next12-axiom docs](./packages/next12-axiom/README.md).
+> **info** This documentation is for Nextjs 13 with app directory support, if you are looking for Nextjs 12 support, please check out the [next12-axiom docs](./packages/next12-axiom/README.md).
+If you want to migrate to Nextjs 13, please check out the [upgrade guide](#upgrade-to-nextjs-13).

 ## Installation